 "I flat out told my mother I don’t care for her opinion as she has s*** taste in names anyway."

-You can read the whole post here:
+You can read the whole Reddit post about the Irish name here:

 What's behind the Irish name Saoirse?